-Different Varieties of Honey to Use
+Varieties of Honey You Should Try

 Most of the jars you find in the grocery will be called “Wildflower Honey“?
 This is a general term used to describe a product made from many nectar sources.
 Chances are you have enjoyed a spoonful of this sweet treat.